gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 be followed for DTLS in SCTP, but are not mandated by the DTLS 1.2 specification.

-Use of renegotiation is NOT RECOMMNEDED as it is disables in many implementations and does not provide any benefits in DTLS in SCTP compared to setting up a new connection.
+Use of renegotiation is NOT RECOMMENDED as it is disables in many implementations and does not provide any benefits in DTLS in SCTP compared to setting up a new connection.
 Resumption MAY be used but does not provide ephemeral key exchange as in DTLS 1.3